B2B marketing isn’t easy.

 Capturing the Power of these High-Performing Integrated Marketing Campaigns

 The potential for B2B integrated marketing campaigns is not just limited to whitepapers, case studies and eBooks – though these are tried and true assets that often perform well.
 While Datavail, HP and IBM are three B2B brands operating in tech verticals that may seem like they have the potential to be “boring,” these wildly successful integrated marketing campaigns prove there’s no limit to the creative potential for B2B content.

 The most game-changing demand generation marketers in 2018 are using multimedia assets – including video, immersive video and even direct mail – creating campaigns that engage their prospects and customers in experiences that range from heart-pounding to wildly, weirdly fun.

-Interested in more insights into how some of today’s most effective B2B marketers are pushing the envelope when it comes to creative, integrated full-funnel marketing?
-Discover hundreds of tips, tools, secrets and hacks in the free eBook: 155 Tips & Tactics from Demand Marketing's Top 40 Game Changers.
+Interested in more insights into how some of today’s most effective B2B marketers are pushing the envelope when it comes to creative, integrated, full-funnel marketing that drives pipeline and revenue?
+Discover hundreds of tips, tools, secrets and strategies in the free eBook: Real Revenue Marketing Strategies to Advance Your Game.